Plangora/phoenix_deploy/README.md

-# Deploy Phoenix App on Kubernetes with Elixir 1.9
+# Deploy Phoenix App on Kubernetes with Elixir 1.9 with Health Check

 Can deploy this app on Digital Ocean Managed Kuberenetes.
 Apply for \$100 credit with Digital Ocean using [this link](https://m.do.co/c/b880985e5d50)